 Securities.
 Investment securities may be classified into trading, held to maturity, or available for sale portfolios.
 Securities that are held principally for resale in the near term are classified as trading.
 Securities that management has the ability and intent to hold to maturity are classified as held to maturity and recorded at amortized cost.
 Securities not classified as trading or held to maturity are available for sale and are reported at fair value with unrealized gains and losses excluded from earnings but included in the determination of other comprehensive income (loss).
 Management uses these assets as part of its asset/liability management strategy.
 These securities may be sold in response to changes in liquidity needs, interest rates, resultant prepayment risk changes, and other factors.
 Management determines the appropriate classification of securities at the time of purchase.
 Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.
-Realized gains and losses as well as any deemed impairment on available-for-sale securities are included in gain or loss on sale of securities.
+Realized gains and losses and declines in value determined to be other-than-temporary are included in gain or loss on sale of securities.
 The cost of securities sold is based on the specific identification method.